-Designation: F1422 - 08 (Reapproved 2014) Standard Guide for Using the Incident Command System Framework in Managing Search and Rescue Operations1 This standard is issued under the fixed designation F1422; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
-A number in parentheses indicates the year of last reapproval.
-A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.
-1. Scope 1.1 This guide covers the use of the Incident Command System (ICS), as developed in the National Incident Management System (NIMS) in 2004, as the management framework for search and rescue (SAR) operations.
-1.2 Except as otherwise specified herein, the methods and requirements of this standard also include NIMS, ICS, and National Response Framework (NRF) requirements, when required, for search and rescue personnel that deploy within the United States of America.
-1.3 The ICS may be used outside of the United States for managing SAR operations, users of this standard need to be aware of other incident management requirements, guidelines, policies, procedures, and protocols within the area of ICS SAR operations.
-1.4 This standard does not purport to address all of the safety problems, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-2. Referenced Documents alog/standards/sist/6 - F1767 Guide for Forms Used for Search and Rescue (Withdrawn 2014)3 - F1846 Practice for Symbols and Markings for Use With Land Search Maps - F1848 Classification for Search and Rescue Dog Crew/ Teams - F1993 Classification System of Human Search and Rescue Resources (Withdrawn 2014)3 F2099 Guide for Use of Universal Transverse Mercator (UTM) Grids When Preparing and Using a Field Map for Land Search 2.2 U.S. Department of Homeland Security (DHS):4 National Incident Management System (NIMS) National Response Framework (NRF) NIMS Basic - The Incident Command System, FEMA 501-8 3.
-Significance and Use 3.1 The ICS framework is designed to be used for all emergencies and is applicable to small day-to-day situations as well as very large and complex incidents.
-3.2 The ICS framework, operating requirements, components, and procedures are designed for organizing and operating an on-scene management structure only.
-3.3 Users of this guide are expected to be familiar with the ICS.
+- 1.1 This guide covers the use of the Incident Command System (ICS), as developed in the National Incident Management System (NIMS) in 2004, as the management framework for search and rescue (SAR) operations. - 1.2 Except as otherwise specified herein, the methods and requirements of this standard also include NIMS, ICS, and National Response Framework (NRF) requirements, when required, for search and rescue personnel that deploy within the United States of America. - 1.3 The ICS may be used outside of the United States for managing SAR operations, users of this standard need to be aware of other incident management requirements, guidelines, policies, procedures, and protocols within the area of ICS SAR operations. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.5 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

+2. Referenced Documents

+2.1 ASTM Standards:2

+F1767 Guide for Forms Used for Search and Rescue

+F1846 Practice for Symbols and Markings for Use With Land Search Maps

+F1848 Classification System for Canine Search Resources F1993 Classification System of Human Land Search and Rescue Resources

+F2099 Guide for Use of Universal Transverse Mercator (UTM) Grids When Preparing and Using a Field Map for Land Search

+2.2 U.S. Department of Homeland Security (DHS):3 National Incident Management System (NIMS) National Response Framework (NRF)

+NIMS Basic - The Incident Command System, FEMA 501-8

+3. Significance and Use

-3.4 Neither this guide nor any of the Federal Emergency Management Agency (FEMA) approved ICS courses or documents provide a specific plan for managing an SAR operation, but rather they outline a process for developing a management and coordination framework.
-3.5 It is not intended for this standard to conflict in any way with civil SAR responsibilities agreed to by the National Search and Rescue Plan of the United States, the International Aeronautical and Maritime Search and Rescue Manual (IAMSAR), or other appropriate international instruments.
-4. Procedure 4.1 SAR management personnel should develop the management structure in a top down manner similar to that outlined in NIMS Appendix A.5 ^{2.1} ASTM Standards:2 1 This guide is under the jurisdiction of ASTM Committee F32 on Search and Rescue and is the direct responsibility of Subcommittee F32.02 on Management and Operations.
-Current edition approved March 1, 2014.
-Published March 2014.
+- 3.1 The ICS framework is designed to be used for all emergencies and is applicable to small day-to-day situations as well as very large and complex incidents. - 3.2 The ICS framework, operating requirements, components, and procedures are designed for organizing and operating an on-scene management structure only. - 3.3 Users of this guide are expected to be familiar with the ICS. - 3.4 Neither this guide nor any of the Federal Emergency Management Agency (FEMA) approved ICS courses or documents provide a specific plan for managing an SAR operation, but rather they outline a process for developing a management and coordination framework. - 3.5 It is not intended for this standard to conflict in any way with civil SAR responsibilities agreed to by the National Search and Rescue Plan of the United States, the International Aeronautical and Maritime Search and Rescue Manual (IAMSAR), or other appropriate international instruments.

+1 This guide is under the jurisdiction of ASTM Committee F32 on Search and Rescue and is the direct responsibility of Subcommittee F32.02 on Management and Operations.

+Current edition approved April 1, 2020.
+Published April 2020.
 Originally approved in 1992.
-Last previous edition approved in 2008 as F1422 - 08.
-DOI: 10.1520/F1422-08R14.
+Last previous edition approved in 2014 as F1422-08 (2014).
+DOI: 10.1520/F1422-08R20.

 2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
-For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website. $^{^{3}\,\}text{The}$ last approved version of this historical standard is referenced on www.astm.org.
-4 Available from the U.S. Department of Homeland Security, Federal Emergency Management Agency, National Integration Center (NIC) Incident Management Systems Integration Division, 500 C Street S.W., Washington, D.C.
+For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.

+3 Available from the U.S. Department of Homeland Security, Federal Emergency Management Agency, National Integration Center (NIC) Incident Management Systems Integration Division, 500 C Street S.W., Washington, D.C.
 2047.
-5 NIMS Basic - The Incident Command System, FEMA 501-8 is a stand-alone, condensed version of Appendix A without the ICS forms. http://www.fema.gov/emergency/nims/index.shtm